Becoming Myself

 Wisdom

 “Do I contradict myself?
 Of course I contradict myself!
-I am vast and contain multitudes.”
+I am large and contain multitudes.”

 — Walt Whitman